 MEET BILLELIS, H+ EXTENDED ROSTER ARTIST - Q&A with H+

-At H+ Creative, we're keen on the sense of introducing new grounds and artistic space sourced by the work of our talented artists.
+At H+ Creative, we're keen on introducing new grounds and artistic space sourced by the work of our talented artists.
 Based in Scotland, BILLELIS is a freelance 3D Illustrator & Art Director, known for his dismal nature in dark visuals and decorative art.
-His particular shadowy style welcomes the audience to explore the intricate detailing of his work, while being submerged in bright bold contrasting environments.
-Here's several words we shared with Kota Yamaji in this edition of Q&A with H+:
+His particularly shadowy style welcomes the audience to explore the intricate detailing of his work, while being submerged in bright bold contrasting environments.
+Here's several words we shared with Billelis in this edition of Q&A with H+:

 B: I feel it’s from over exposure to religious iconography alongside the Greek art heritage of sculptures has been fused into my brain.
 I love everything about it and the history and the classic artistry has helped my style evolve.
 There are so many amazing digital artists out there that can envision the future of the art where I like to linger in elements of the past with my own dark twist.
 Macabre subjects are macabre because we have created those annotations.
 I try to show beauty in darkness.

 H+: You have worked with an impressive clientele over the years.
-For which client would you consider the most satisfying experience as an artist?
+Which client would you consider provided the most satisfying experience as an artist?

 I would have to say doing the keg art for John Wick 3, and work for Gears of War and Xbox are my highest achievements, so far ;) both of these projects were amazing because I was given full creative freedom to do what I froth over.
 As an artist I feel it’s important for clients to let the artist do what they are good at without hand holding.
 Then we give our best self and ultimately you get the best result from us.

-H+: Hailing from Edinburgh, Scotland, how would you say where you are from influences your artwork?
+H+: Hailing from Edinburgh, how would you say where you are from influences your artwork?

 I’m a good old mix of cultures.
 Half greek, half English living in Scotland haha, the greek part of me has really influenced my work due to orthodox religion and the great greek sculptures but then you turn up in Edinburgh and Scotland in general and you are met with gothic architecture, dark and moody places, amazing museums and the history of the Scots.
 Scotland is simply incredible, powerful, inspiring, gothic, savage at points with a huge touch of pride and elegance in others.